JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Interupt driven stroke state messages

+Message implementations can be found in the [other characteristics directory](../app/peripherals/ble/pm5/rowing-service/other-characteristics).

 #### 0x0035 "Stroke Data"

 [0x0035 "Stroke Data"](../app/peripherals/ble/pm5/rowing-service/other-characteristics/StrokeDataCharacteristic.js) is sent at the end of both the drive and the recovery